MediaComem/comem-webdev/subjects/cli/README.md

 <!-- slide-container -->

 > Installing **Git Bash** will also install **Git** and **Git GUI** _(see the [Git tutorial][slide-git] for more information)_.

+As an alternative, you may also use the [Windows Subsystem for Linux][windows-subsystem-for-linux], but it sometimes has issues when integrating with other programs not installed in that CLI.